flexera-public/policy_templates/operational/azure/azuread_group_sync/README.md

   - The policy looks for a value in the `companyName` attribute of the AzureAD user account.
 - *Identity Provider Href* - The Href for the Identity Provider to associate to new users
 - *Remove Users* - Remove users from the Organization that are no longer members of a group

+## Actions

+- Synchronizes group memberships in CMP from AzureAD

+## Pre-requisites

+- Azure Service Principal (AKA Azure Active Directory Application) with the appropriate permissions to read groups and users in the target tenant.
+- A [configured Identity Provider](https://docs.rightscale.com/platform/guides/configuring_sso/) in the Cloud Management Platform.
+- [Groups need to be created](https://docs.rightscale.com/gov/getting_started/gov_groups.html), and have [permissions assigned](https://docs.rightscale.com/gov/getting_started/gov_groups.html#roles), for each one that you want to synchronize from AzureAD.
+This policy will NOT create groups, or assign permissions to them, in the CMP.
+- This policy uses [credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) for connecting to the cloud -- in order to apply this policy you must have a credential registered in the system that is compatible with this policy.
+If there are no credentials listed when you apply the policy, please contact your cloud admin and ask them to register a credential that is compatible with this policy.
+[The information below](#Credential-configuration) should be consulted when creating the credential.

+### Credential configuration

+For administrators [creating and managing credentials](https://docs.rightscale.com/policies/users/guides/credential_management.html) to use with this policy, the following information is needed:

+Provider tag value to match this policy: `azure_rm`

+Required permissions in the provider:

+- Tenant > Azure Active Directory Graph > Directory.Read.All (Application with Admin Consent)
+- Subscription > Reader

 ## Required RightScale Roles